Backtested 2021–2024

 Frequently Asked Questions

-We analyze fantasy football draft results and weekly scoring data from public leagues across the 2021–2024 NFL seasons.
-Our dataset includes over 40,000 completed drafts spanning standard, half-PPR, full PPR, and superflex formats.
-All statistical tests use p < 0.05 as the significance threshold with Bonferroni correction for multiple comparisons.
+We analyze fantasy football draft results and weekly scoring data from public leagues across multiple NFL seasons.
+Our dataset includes thousands of completed drafts spanning standard, half-PPR, full PPR, and superflex formats.
+All statistical tests use rigorous significance thresholds with corrections for multiple comparisons.

-We don't give opinions.
+We do not give opinions.
 Every recommendation is derived from statistical analysis of actual draft outcomes.
-We measure what works — not what should work.
+We measure what works, not what should work.
 "Expert rankings" tell you who to draft.
-We tell you when and why specific strategies produce better results, backed by championship win rates across 40,000+ drafts.
+We tell you when and why specific strategies produce better results, backed by championship win rates across thousands of drafts.

 Our data covers Standard, Half-PPR, Full PPR, and Superflex formats across 8-team through 16-team leagues.
 The League Configurator generates format-specific strategies with adjusted position priorities and round targets for your exact settings.